NVTechKorea/MessageEncryptor/README.md

 # MessageEncryptor
 Securely send private data with your friends, with your own passcode!
-This application does not require any internet connections.
+This application does not require any internet connections after first run.
 The messages are encrypted with AES 256, which is one of the most secure encrypting technology in the world.
 * The program name is DRMessageEncryptor when you execute it.